saucelabs/sauce-docs/docs/test-fairy/sdk/ios/dsyms.md

     A simple Build Phase script can automatically upload the compressed .dSYM file for future symbolication
 		<ol>
 			<li>
-				In Xcode, click on your project in the left sidebar, then click on <bg>Build Phases</b>.
+				In Xcode, click on your project in the left sidebar, then click on <b>Build Phases</b>.
 			</li>
 			<li>
 				Click on <b>plus sign</b> on the left and select <b>New Run Script Build Phase</b>